How your partner’s enmeshed family can affect your relationship

 Key Takeaways

 If your partner comes from an enmeshed family, their family might be very involved in each other’s lives — sometimes to the point that it’s hard to set boundaries or have independence.
-Your partner may feel like they have to put their family’s needs above their own, which can affect your romantic relationship.
-You might notice things like their family being overly involved in your decisions or your partner having trouble making choices without their input.
+Learning how to deal with a partner’s family dynamics can be challenging, especially when your partner feels obligated to put their family’s needs above their own.
+This can affect your relationship in subtle and not-so-subtle ways — like their family being overly involved in your decisions or your partner having difficulty making choices without their input.

 Understanding this dynamic can help you and your partner work together to create balance and keep your relationship healthy.
 Seeking support from a therapist can make a big difference, giving you tools to communicate better, set healthy boundaries, build mutual understanding, and strengthen your connection as a couple.